Finding Heightmaps on the Web

 New Zealand height map sources

-The height maps above come from two sources, Koordinates and Landcare Research.
+Koordinates and Landcare Research are two sources for heightmaps.
 They have maps of all of New Zealand in GeoTIFF and ASCII formats, which can be opened with QGIS.
-These websites know height maps as Data Elevation Models (DEMs).
-You can download several maps at once, you can also crop an area of interest which saves on download time.
+These websites know heightmaps as Data Elevation Models (DEMs).
+You can download several at once, you can also crop an area of interest which saves on download time.
 Both websites allow you to choose the map projection.
 Just accept the default.

 - They also have maps showing roads, property boundaries, aerial photos, and more that can be used as textures.